k0pernicus/website/content/post/a_simple_vga_display.md

 So, actually, to display a simple "Hello world" in color green on backscreen black, the code is `0x026c026c02650248026f`.
 Ugly?
 Yes!

-A solution proposed by Steve is to implement a macro which take as parameter a string and display on the screen that one.
+A solution proposed by Steve is to implement a macro which take as parameter a string and will save each character in the VGA's buffer.

 Let's try!